England

 3. Day 4: Windsor Castle, a walk by the Thames and, if it fits, Eton.

-• Another option: London Waterloo–Windsor & Eton Riverside is more direct, but usually slower.
+• Another option: Waterloo–Windsor & Eton Riverside is more direct, but usually slower.

-• Best for: a first visit to England if you want a royal contrast to London.
+• Best for: a first visit to England.

-Five days are a much better frame for London than three.
-You can add museums, neighbourhoods, a music evening, a market and one less planned day.
-The city starts to feel less like a list of icons and more like a place to live in for a while.
+If you have five days, add museums, neighbourhoods, a music evening, a market and trip to Greenwich.
+The city starts to feel less like a bucket-list experience and more like a place to live in – for a while.

 1. Day 1: Westminster, Buckingham Palace, St James’s Park and an evening in Covent Garden or Soho.